The Wicked Son: Israel

 Mamet gives his own personal, unapologetic explanation of Israel's situation.
 He declares that "The Jewish State has offered the Arab world peace since 1948; it has received war, and slaughter, and the rhetoric of annihilation."
 He notes that "It is a country, and like any country, will make mistakes."
 Yet as Mamet sees it, Israel is "not by proof, but by the mere process of indictment, excluded from the family of humankind."

-Unlike more familiar defenses such as those by Alan Dershowitz in The Case for Israel, Mamet focuses on what he sees as the anti-Semitic psychology and underlying double standards of attacks on Israel.
+Unlike more familiar defenses such as those by Alan Dershowitz in The Case for Israel, Mamet focuses on what he sees as the antisemitic psychology and underlying double standards of attacks on Israel.
 He sees the media portrayal of Israel as "a modern instance of the blood libel - that Jews delight in the blood of others."
 For example, he writes: "The everyday announcements of the so-called 'cycle of violence' in Israel are race slander, a pro-forma reminder of the availability of the Jews as an object of disgust."
-He sees anti-Semitism in "the inability to assign to Israelis a basic humanity…the happy assignment of wicked motives to the Israeli soldier."
-He underlines the double standard of anti-Semitism: "…'reprisals'…'retaliation'…the very words are revelatory, for such actions by the United States are known as 'defense'…"
+He sees antisemitism in "the inability to assign to Israelis a basic humanity…the happy assignment of wicked motives to the Israeli soldier."
+He underlines the double standard of antisemitism: "…'reprisals'…'retaliation'…the very words are revelatory, for such actions by the United States are known as 'defense'…"